-As a side-product of free email services, spam has become a serious problem that afflicts every Internet user in recent years.
-According to MessageLabs [1], currently over 60% email traffic is spam.
-Although a number of anti-spam mechanisms have been proposed and deployed to foil spam-
+As a side-product of free e-mail services, spam has become a serious problem that afflicts every Internet user in recent years.
+According to Message-Labs [2006], approximately 86% of e-mail traffic was spam in 2006.
+Although a number of anti-spam mechanisms have been proposed and deployed to foil